DonJayamanne/pythonVSCode/README.md

  + Auto formatting of code upon saving changes (default to 'Off')
  + Use either yapf or autopep8 for code formatting (defaults to autopep8)
 * [Linting](https://github.com/DonJayamanne/pythonVSCode/wiki/Linting)
- + It can be turned off (default is turn it on and use pylint)
+ + It can be turned off (default is to be turned on and use pylint)
  + Multiple linters supported (along with support for configuration files for each linter)
  + Supported linters include pylit, pep8, flake8, pydocstyle, prospector
  + Paths to each of the linters can be optionally configured